John Pilger: Criticism of corporate journalism

 He disagreed with the concept of mainstream media, telling an audience at the University of Lincoln in 2009:

 "I think the public is beginning to see the corporate media as a system of propaganda, a monoculture whose differences — rather like party politics — are illusory.”"

 Pilger criticised many journalists of the corporate media.
-During the administration of President Bill Clinton in the US, Pilger attacked the British-American Project as an example of "Atlanticist freemasonry".
-He asserted in November 1998 that "many members are journalists, the essential foot soldiers in any network devoted to power and propaganda".
+During the administration of President Bill Clinton in the US, Pilger described the British-American Project as an example of "Atlanticist freemasonry".
+He wrote in November 1998 that "many members are journalists, the essential foot soldiers in any network devoted to power and propaganda".
 In 2002, he said that "many journalists now are no more than channellers and echoers of what Orwell called the official truth".

-Also in 2003, he criticised what he called the "liberal lobby" which "promote killing" from "behind a humanitarian mask".
+In 2003 he criticised what he called the "liberal lobby" which "promote killing" from "behind a humanitarian mask".
 He said David Aaronovitch exemplified the "mask-wearers" and noted that Aaronovitch had written that the attack on Iraq will be "the easy bit".
 Aaronovitch responded to an article by Pilger about the mainstream media in 2003 as one of his "typical pieces about the corruption of most journalists (ie people like me [Aaronovitch]) versus the bravery of a few (ie people like him)".

 In an address at Columbia University on 14 April 2006, Pilger said:

 During the Cold War, a group of Russian journalists toured the United States.
 On the final day of their visit, they were asked by their hosts for their impressions.
 'I have to tell you,' said their spokesman, 'that we were astonished to find after reading all the newspapers and watching TV, that all the opinions on all the vital issues were by and large, the same.
 To get that result in our country, we imprison people, we tear out their fingernails.
 Here, you don't have that.
 What's the secret?
 How do you do it?'

 On another occasion, while speaking to journalism students at the University of Lincoln, Pilger said that mainstream journalism means corporate journalism.
 As such, he believes it represents vested corporate interests more than those of the public.